Mehnaz Aziz

-Mehnaz Akbar Aziz is a Pakistani politician who has been a member of the National Assembly of Pakistan since August 2018.
+Mehnaz Akbar Aziz is a Pakistani politician who had been a member of the National Assembly of Pakistan from August 2018 till August 2023.

 Early life and career

 Mehnaz completed the Masters in Anthropology from the Quaid-i-Azam University and another Masters in Gender and Development Studies from the University of Sussex.

-She was elected to the National Assembly of Pakistan as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency NA-77 (Narowal-I) in 2018 Pakistani general election.
+She was elected to the National Assembly of Pakistan as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency NA-77 (Narowal-I) in the 2018 Pakistani general election.
 She received 106,366 votes and defeated Muhammad Tariq Anis.

+She and her husband, Daniyal Aziz, decided to run as independent candidates in the 2024 elections, after they did not receive the PML(N)'s nominations for any seat.